XAI4GEO/Tree_Classification/README.md

 # Tree Classification workflow

-This repository contains the workflow for tree-species similarity classification using a Siamese network.
+This repository contains the workflow for the research work "Explainable few-shot learning workflow for detecting invasive and exotic tree species".

 ## Repository structure

-- `notebooks`: Jupyter notebooks of the workflow.
+- `notebooks`: Jupyter notebooks to replicate the research work.
-- `optimal_models`: Optimized Siamese network model and feature extraction model for the workflow.
 - [`packages`](./packages): Python tools that are used across the project.

 ## Setup